SophiaZhyrovetska/Music_analizer/README.md

 ## With Music Analizer you can:

-* Find out information about songs (genre, album, rating, etc.)
+* Find out information about songs (genre, album, rating, etc.);
-* Find out information about artists (popular songs, rating, country, etc.)
+* Find out information about artists (popular songs, rating, country, etc.);
 * Extract key words and mood of songs and artists' discographies.

 ## Installing